eightyfourcoin/KaChingCoin/README.md

-KaChingCoin (KAC) - a clone of SmallChange which also uses scrypt as a proof of work scheme.
+KaChingCoin (KAC) - a clone of Litecoin which also uses scrypt as a proof of work scheme.

  - 1 Minute block targets
  - 50,000,000 total coins
  - 200 coins per generated block
  - difficulty retargets every 0.35 Days
  - currently peers are looked up over IRC only
- - currently no block checkpoints are in the code (but could be easily added)

 Other than that, this coin is exactly like Litecoin.
 All of the coin parameters are chosen arbitrarily or at most with 'fairness' towards everyone in mind.